kusumi/fileobj/script/README.notes.md

 ## Notes for Darwin

-+ Darwin support is experimental.
-Not all features are supported, but it at least runs.
++ Darwin support is experimental and untested.
+Not all features are supported.

 ## Notes for Cygwin